N3XT0R/laravel-migration-generator/README.md

 php artisan migrate:regenerate
 ```

-This command will generate migration files from your existing MySQL schema into the `database/migrations/` folder.
-The
+This command will generate migration files from your existing database schema into the `database/migrations/` folder.
-files will be ordered automatically to maintain referential integrity – no manual reordering required.
+The files will be ordered automatically to maintain referential integrity – no manual reordering required.

 ## ⚙️ Custom Export Strategy